 Visit The Whale Tail

 Uvita Beach is famous for the whale tail, a section where two beaches come together.
 During low ride, the rocks appear, creating the shape of a whale tail.
-Low tide changes each day, but your hostel or hotel should have a schedule out letting you know when it is.
+Low tide changes each day, but your accommodation should have a schedule out letting you know when it is.

-During this time, you can go out on the whale tail and sunbathe, snorkel in the water, or simply swim.
+You can go out on the whale tail and sunbathe, snorkel in the water, or simply swim.
 The water is SO warm and relaxing – I loved spending a couple of hours here.
-Just be mindful of the tide, it comes back quickly and the beach will be gone.
+Just be mindful of the tide, it comes back quickly, and the beach will be gone.

 I spent most of my month in Costa Rica chasing waterfalls so of course, I had to visit the Uvita Waterfall while I was there.
 It’s a small waterfall but such a fun place to spend the afternoon.
 You can slide down it like a waterslide!
 It only costs a few dollars to enter Uvita waterfall (yes, every waterfall is monetized in Costa Rica).

 You can also join this waterfall day tour which will take you to Uvita Waterfall and another that I didn’t get the chance to visit.

 These waterfalls are actually about half an hour away from Uvita towards Manual Antonio, closer to Dominica.
 We stopped on the way driving there and they did not disappoint.
 In fact, there were my favorite waterfall in all of Costa Rica so if you get the chance do visit here.